PrajwalVandana/maestro-cli/readme.md

 sudo apt install ffmpeg
 ```

-**NOTE**: `pip install maestro` will NOT work, this downloads a totally unrelated package from PyPI.

 ### Known Installation Issues

-Before trying the below, make sure you have the latest version of `pip` installed:
+If you have any issues, before trying the below fixes, make sure you have the latest version of `pip` installed:
 ```
 pip install --upgrade pip
 ```